Ravi-Teja-Gochipatala/Python-100-days-of-code/README.md

 ### ✅ Day 1 - Variables in Python
 - Learned about variables and their rules
 - Practised declaring and printing variables
+- There are two types of Comments:
+- one is single-line comments, used to comment line by line, it is denoted with #
+- another is multi-line comments, used to comment multiple lines at once using  double or triple quotes
 - 📂 [Code & Notes](./Day01-Variables/)

 ---